QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 Windows Apps can be started using the Qubes menu.
 Alternatively, you can open the Windows menu by typing the Windows key on your keyboard while the cursor is positioned in a window of the Windows VM.

-**Note:** The following features are only available for Windows 7 and are still somewhat buggy in Windows 11.
+**Note:** The following features are only available for Windows 7 and are still somewhat buggy in Windows 10 and 11.

 Once you start a Windows-based AppVM with Qubes Tools installed, you can easily start individual applications from the VM (note the ``-a`` switch used here, which will auto-start the VM if it is not running):